Rick Baitz: Musical career

-From 1992 through 1998, he shared a music production studio in midtown Manhattan with mentor and employer Buryl Red, where he scored multiple National Geographic documentaries, including The New Chimpanzees, Stolen Treasures, and the mini-series Heart of Africa.
+From 1992 through 1998, he shared a music production studio in midtown Manhattan with mentor Buryl Red, where he scored multiple National Geographic documentaries, including The New Chimpanzees, Stolen Treasures, and the mini-series Heart of Africa.
 In 1998, he built his own studio, Rick Baitz Music, where he composed many soundtracks for PBS and HBO, including Life Afterlife, Body & Soul: Diana & Kathy, The Education of Shelby Knox, and The Vagina Monologues.

 In 2018, Baitz released an album of his concert music, Into Light, on Innova Recordings.
 The CD features three pieces for acoustic and electro-acoustic ensembles.
-Chthonic Dances, written for violinist Mary Rowell and her string quartet ETHEL, drew inspiration from Baitz's early experiences of the musical and dance cultures of Brazil and South Africa.
+Chthonic Dances, written for the ETHEL string quartet, drew inspiration from Baitz's early experiences of the musical and dance cultures of Brazil and South Africa.
 The piece premiered at the Tribeca New Music Festival in May 2011.
 Hall of Mirrors, commissioned by The Juilliard School, integrates varied ancient and modern percussion instruments with electronic effects.
 Into Light, composed in 1984, features clarinet, viola and piano.
+Rick's subsequent album, River of January, released on Neuma Records in May 2024, features four pieces: the title composition, River of January (1991); the electro-acoustic quintet Music For A Sacred Space (2021); Dark Fire, for violin and cello (1992); and Two Poems for Flute & Alto Flute Solo (1980, rev. 1984), played by Erin Lesser.

-In 2016, Baitz scored the short film 24 Hours that Changed History, a permanent installation at the Franklin D. Roosevelt Presidential Library and Museum in Hyde Park, NY.
-This led to the composing of several scores for the grand opening of the Mississippi Civil Rights Museum in November 2017, integrating elements of Mississippi Delta blues, electronics and spirituals, with voice-overs by Oprah Winfrey.
+In 2016, Baitz scored the short film Remembering Pearl Harbor for an installation at the Franklin D. Roosevelt Presidential Library and Museum in Hyde Park, NY.
+This was followed by several scores for the Mississippi Civil Rights Museum, integrating elements of Mississippi Delta blues, electronics and spirituals, with voice-overs by Oprah Winfrey.